In the beginning…

 To quote his commander, “You do not wander into an Air Force recruiter’s office and suddenly find yourself out at Firebase Cobra… You have to want it, and you have to work extremely hard to get there.
 Mark was a volunteer many times over, and he excelled throughout two years of training and some of the toughest schools in the Department of Defense.
 Mark consciously sought the path he was on, and it was truly a path less traveled.”

 Mark could have chosen many other careers that wouldn’t have taken him to war and looking death in the eye almost daily for several months.
 He could have stayed around his family, continued looking for the right girl to marry and start his own family.
-But, his mission was to fight terrorist head-on.
+But, his mission was to fight terrorists head-on.
 Mark recognized his mission and accomplished it.
 Not only did he accomplish it, but he was fixed with a determination to conquer our enemies.
 Those who knew Mark as the chubby, late-bloomer in high school would be amazed at the large warrior he became.
 He worked extremely hard to transform his body while in college.
-The kid who was cut from the 9th grade basketball team because he was too small, became a confident, imposing operator who was a consummate professional.
+The kid who was cut from the 9th grade basketball team because he was too small and had lost desire to play, became a confident, imposing operator who was a consummate professional.

 He wasn’t perfect.
 I try to stress this in the book.
 Mark wasn’t all the sudden a super-human because he was killed.
 However, my focus was to allow his example to teach patriotism, faith, moral character and courage through the stories of those who served beside him, and who can witness that he truly was exceptional.
 Even in the moments he was killed, he was putting himself in harm’s way for others.
 He died as he lived, full of love for his country and confidence in his cause.
 He represents the kind of hero our country needs to honor and remember.